selforganising/foundersandcoders/_includes/faq.md

 It is for people with little or no experience of programming who want to learn to build web applications.

 **What will I learn?**
-The [current course web pages](intro) give an idea of the structure of the course.
-Coursera's [Startup Engineering course](https://www.coursera.org/course/startup) also gives a reasonable reflection of the kind of material we will be covering in future courses.
+The [class pages](intro) for the current course give an idea of the structure of the course, although some of the content will be changing.
+Coursera's [Startup Engineering](https://www.coursera.org/course/startup) covers some of the same ground.

 **How much does it cost?**
 There are currently no fees.